shloooooook/Distributed-Denial-of-Service-DDoS--Detection-and-Prevention/README.md

-# DDoS Detection and Mitigation System
+# Distributed Denial of Service (DDoS) Detection and Mitigation System

 This repository contains the source code for my final year project, which explores three distinct approaches for detecting and mitigating Distributed Denial of Service (DDoS) attacks.